Assessment Instruments

 Client/Therapist Treatment Expectancy and Evaluation Form*

-This four-item instrument is an informal measure of the client's expectancies for treatment, its value, and his or her rating of the therapist.
+This four-item instrument is an informal measure of the client's expectancies for treatment, its value, and their rating of the therapist.
 Designed to be administered after the second and final sessions, the questionnaire is based on a 7-point Likert-type scale.
 Therapists may rate their own abilities by responding to the fourth question on the form.
 Validity and reliability criteria are not discussed.

 Propst, L. R., Ostrom, R., Watkins, P., Dean, T., & Mashburn, D. (1992).
 Comparative efficacy of religious and nonreligious cognitive-behavioral therapy for the treatment of clinical depression in religious individuals.
 Journal of Consulting and Clinical Psychology, 60(1), 94-103. *Title assigned by NSATTC staff.